-Focusing on the classic narrative of ‘Peter Parker’ being bitten by a genetically altered spider, he gains newfound spider-like powers and ventures out to solve the mystery of his parent’s mysterious death.
+Focusing on the standard narrative of ‘Peter Parker’ being bitten by a genetically altered spider, he gains newfound spider-like powers and ventures out to solve the mystery of his parent’s mysterious death.
 Meanwhile, a menacing new threat emerges in the dark streets of New York City.

-The original score by James Horner is again nothing amazing, but it does fit the film’s style.
-Feeling like a classic superhero score, mixed with some more emotional sounding elements, this score equals to a decently varied soundtrack in the end.
-The film in total seems to have many different aspects I enjoy, but none of them ever seem to pass the level of ‘decent’ or ‘good’.
+The original score by James Horner is once again nothing amazing, but it does fit the film’s style.
+Feeling like a classic superhero score, mixed with some more emotional elements, equalling to a pretty varied but not very memorable soundtrack.
+The majority of the film could be described in this way however, as many aspects of the film never seem to pass the level of ‘decent’.
 Which is a real shame, as I think this director and cast have some great potential.
 But this simply wasn’t the film for it.